Choosing the Right Security Camera Resolution

 A 4MP camera offers noticeably more detail than 2MP.

-It provides sharper images and better zoom capability without distortion.
+It provides sharper images and better digital zoom capability without distortion.

 4MP cameras are ideal for medium-sized areas.